google/gsocguides/pages/student/21-proposal_example_1.md

 *   For Documentation

-A Buffer of two weeks has been kept for any unpredictable delay.
+A buffer of two weeks has been kept for any unpredictable delay.